-Janine Bajus, also known as The Feral Knitter, has been intrigued by Fair Isle knitting since she received a colorful yoke cardigan from Shetland in 1964.
-Playing with color has remained the theme of her fiber life ever since.
-She teaches knitting workshops around the country and loves introducing others to the joys of modern Fair Isle knitting though her classes and book, The Joy of Color: Fair Isle Knitting Your Way.
+The gift of a yoke cardigan from Shetland in 1964 made playing with color the theme of Janine Bajus' fiber life.
+Now she loves introducing the joys of modern Fair Isle knitting to others though her classes and book, The Joy of Color: Fair Isle Knitting Your Way.

 Her teaching experience includes events from coast to coast and border to border at large conventions, small retreats, guilds, and yarn shops.
 Denise’s goal is to encourage students at all levels to be intrepid and eclectic in their knitting adventures.

 Jill learned to knit at the age of 10.
 After a teen-years break, she re-learned and began knitting passionately.
 Five years as a yarn shop owner honed her design and teaching skills.
 She is co-author of A Knitter's Gallery of Mitered Squares: 45 Unique Designs in Color, Texture and Lace.